 Yes, it's a boring topic but definitely one that needs to be addressed at one stage or another.
 There is no doubt that weddings can be expensive, with the average cost of a wedding in Australia reported to be somewhere between 31-65k (depending on which survey you believe).
 This is of course not to say you can't do it for less, because it is absolutely possible.
-(Just as it is possible to spend 150k!)1.
-Be realistic.
+(Just as it is possible to spend 150k!)

 It is important to look at your savings and make a realistic budget accordingly.
 Sure, it is always possible to go into huge amounts of debt, however I truely believe the best advice is - if you don't have it, don't spend it.